-To better set our clients and their dogs up for success, we have simplified our Marker System from 4 marker words to 3 marker words.
-We are confident we will get the same great results while making things simpler and easier for our clients to learn and maintain in the training process.
+To better set our clients and their dogs up for success, in mid-2021 we simplified our Marker System from 4 marker words to 3 marker words.
+We are getting the same great results while making things simpler and easier for our clients to learn and maintain in the training process.

 Markers are words or sounds used to communicate or signal to the dog that he is doing something correctly or incorrectly and to release the dog from a behavior.
 They mark a specific moment in time when the dog performs an action or behavior.
 It’s feedback for the dog in its simplest form.
 Verbal markers clear up and improve communication in training and streamline the training process.

 We use classical conditioning to teach marker words.
 For optimal conditioning, mark the behavior then follow-through within .5 to 2.3 seconds; 1 second is ideal.

 Our 3 markers

 We use three basic marker words: Good, No and Free.